 If you're earning less income, a lender may think your capacity to make loan repayments has diminished which can make them nervous.

-2. Your credit score is low
+2. Your credit score has taken a dive

 If your credit score falls below a certain number, a lender may decline your home loan application.